Nick Pratto Player Props: Royals vs. Dodgers

 Dodgers Pitching Rankings

+- The 8.6 strikeouts per nine innings put together by the Dodgers pitching staff ranks 16th in MLB.

-- The Dodgers have a 4.49 team ERA that ranks 21st among all league pitching staffs.
+- The Dodgers' 4.50 team ERA ranks 21st across all league pitching staffs.

-- Dodgers pitchers combine to allow 96 total home runs at a rate of 1.2 per game (to rank 18th in baseball).
+- The Dodgers rank 18th in baseball in home runs allowed (96 total, 1.2 per game).

+- Gonsolin gets the start for the Dodgers, his 12th of the season.
+He is 4-2 with a 3.30 ERA and 46 strikeouts in 57 1/3 innings pitched.

-- In his most recent time out on Thursday, May 18, the left-hander threw three innings against the St. Louis Cardinals, allowing six earned runs while surrendering six hits.
+- In his last time out on Sunday against the Houston Astros, the right-hander tossed five innings, allowing four earned runs while surrendering five hits.

-- The 26-year-old has put up an ERA of 4.39, with 8.6 strikeouts per nine innings, in 10 games this season.
-Opponents have a .250 batting average against him.
+- The 29-year-old has put up an ERA of 3.30, with 7.2 strikeouts per nine innings, in 11 games this season.
+Opposing hitters have a .177 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.